cpske/ISP/refactoring/index.md

 ### Refactoring and Design Patterns

-The "goals" behind refactoring are (mostly) the same as the goals that motivate design patterns.
+The "goals" behind refactoring are often the same as the goals that motivate Design Patterns.

 Many refactorings restructure code so that the code uses some design pattern.

 > In the Movie Rental problem, does the refactoring of the movie Price Code look like the *Strategy Pattern*?

-So, it's also helpful to know some design patterns.
-Especially the *context* and *forces* that motivate the patterns.
+Hence, it is helpful to know some Design Patterns.
+Especially the *context*, *forces*, and *applicability* of each pattern.

-### Learn About Refactoring
+### Learn Refactoring

 [How Do You Define "Good Code"?](https://developerzen.com/how-do-you-define-good-code-c8a383c207a4) article summarizes some guidance from *Code Complete* (famous book) and MSDN.